progress612/ProGress/CS61B/CS61B_Notes.md

 > You’ll potentially save yourself a lot of trouble vs. guess-and-check with git commands.
 If you find yourself trying to use commands recommended by Google like `force push`, [don’t](https://twitter.com/heathercmiller/status/526770571728531456). **Don’t use force push, even if a post you found on Stack Overflow says to do it!**

 What is a package and why we need them?

+> Remember that the Java garbage collector will “delete” things for us if and only if there are no pointers to that object.

+## Lect06: Testing @TODO: + fa23

+How do programmers know their code work?
+What is the unit testing and why is it good? [concrete mini-goals] Can I use `input == expected` to check the equality of two arrays?
+How to comare two strings?
+How to write a unit test?
+How can we import the tested classes?
+Should the test function be `static`? [weird!] design error: wrong abstraction

+> Making silly errors like this is normal and really easy to do, so don't sweat it if you find yourself doing something similar.
+Iterating on a design is part of the process of writing code.

+**How to apply recusive helper function?**
+When does Java Visualizer do better than normal debugger?

+What is the TDD process?
+ADD vs. TDD vs. unit tests vs. integration testing